AdrianGundersen/Physics_projects/Project5/README.md

 - **C++20 compiler** (e.g. g++ 11 or higher)
-- **Armadillo** (Not used for the main solver, but for solving matrix problems as requested per the project description)
 - **OpenMP**
 - **Python 3.10+**
 - **nhlomann/json** (header-only C++ JSON library) - included in    `include/` folder